RobbieL-nlp/chronos/README.md

 # cronx

-This guide explains **cronx** expression by comparing it with conventional cron; if you are unfamiliar with cron, please read about [cron](https://en.wikipedia.org/wiki/Cron) first, or go to [detail](https://chronox-doc.vercel.app/cronx/detail) explaination directly.
+This guide explains **cronx** expression by comparing it with the conventional cron; if you are unfamiliar with cron, please read about [cron](https://en.wikipedia.org/wiki/Cron) first, or go to cronx detail section in [doc](https://chronox.tech).

 ### More Expressive